authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Indicator Discovery {#indicator-discovery}
 ----------------------------------

-Through the [BIMI Assertion Record](#assertion-record-def), the BIMI mechanism uses DNS TXT records to advertise preferences.
+Through the [BIMI Assertion Record](#assertion-record-def), Domain Owners use DNS TXT records to advertise their preferences.
 Preference discovery is accomplished via a method similar to the method used for [DMARC] records.
 This method, and the important differences between BIMI and [DMARC] mechanisms, are discussed below.

 Indicator Discovery MUST only be attempted if the message authenticates per Receiver policy.